-"The difference is the type of business model," Nordin explains.
+"The difference is the type of business model," Nordin explained.
 While Qwest provides services directly to customers, Multiband provides services to the owner, builder or developer of multi-family dwellings as well as to apartment owners.

 "It's smart business for both of us," he said.
 "What we're hearing from the marketplace is that builders and developers want to bring these [traditional telecom and home security] solutions to homebuyers ... so they want to bring ADT into the mix."

 Nordin said ADT's national footprint is key to the efficient roll-out of a program of this scale.

 Qwest, based in Denver, provides voice and data solutions to customers in 14 Western states.

 "They protect folks in an online environment and we protect folks in a physical environment," Nordin said.